 We expect the list of Android 11-related problems to grow as more people download and install the latest version of the operating system.

 Where to Find Feedback & Report Problems

-We’ll start to see more feedback about the Android 11 update on sites like Twitter and YouTube.
+We’ll continue to see feedback about the latest Android 11 update emerge on sites like Twitter and YouTube.
 You’ll also find useful Android 11 feedback on Google’s Pixel Help Forums and sites like XDA-Developers.

 Short-term feedback is extremely useful, but you’ll also want to make sure you dig into long-term feedback from Android 11 users if you’re feeling leery about the move to the operating system.

 If you’ve been struggling with one or more of these issues on your Pixel, you’ll probably want to make the move to Google’s latest Android 11 build.

 If encounter problems on your Pixel you can’t rely on Google to fix them.
 New Android 11 builds won’t come every week and every new release will have its own set of problems.